Idaho IOLTA Compliance: Trust Account Rules & Requirements

 What rule governs IOLTA trust accounts in Idaho?

-Idaho IOLTA trust accounts are governed by Idaho Rules of Professional Conduct Rule 1.15.
-This rule sets the requirements for reconciliation frequency, record retention, client ledger maintenance, overdraft notification, and interest remittance to the Idaho IOLTA program.
+Idaho IOLTA trust accounts are governed by Idaho Rules of Professional Conduct 1.15; Idaho Bar Commission Rules Section XIII (Rules 1303–1309).
+The rule sets the requirements for reconciliation frequency, record retention, client ledger maintenance, overdraft notification, and interest remittance to the Idaho IOLTA program.

 How often must Idaho attorneys reconcile their IOLTA accounts?

-Idaho attorneys must complete a three-way reconciliation of their IOLTA trust accounts monthly.
-Three-way reconciliation compares the bank statement balance, the trust account ledger balance, and the sum of all individual client ledger balances — all three must match.
+Idaho attorneys have to complete a three-way reconciliation of their IOLTA trust accounts monthly.
+Three-way reconciliation lines up the bank statement balance, the trust account ledger balance, and the sum of every individual client ledger balance — and all three have to match.

 How long must Idaho attorneys retain IOLTA records?

-Idaho attorneys must retain all IOLTA trust account records — including bank statements, client ledgers, reconciliation reports, and disbursement documentation — for 5 years under Idaho Rules of Professional Conduct Rule 1.15.
-Disbo retains all records automatically for the required period.
+Idaho attorneys have to retain every IOLTA trust account record — bank statements, client ledgers, reconciliation reports, and disbursement documentation — for 5 years under Idaho Rules of Professional Conduct 1.15; Idaho Bar Commission Rules Section XIII (Rules 1303–1309).
+Disbo keeps all of it automatically for the required period.

 What happens if a Idaho IOLTA account is overdrawn?

-Required — notification agreement required.
-An overdraft notification triggers a disciplinary review process.
-Attorneys must ensure sufficient cleared funds are in the trust account before any disbursement.
+Required — bank must notify Bar Counsel (IBCR 1307).
+An overdraft notification can trigger a disciplinary review, and the only way to avoid that is to make sure cleared funds are actually in the trust account before any disbursement goes out.
 Disbo blocks transactions that would create a negative balance before they process.

 Where does Idaho IOLTA interest go?